wilkie/blog/posts/code-of-code-ethics.md

 To start, much of the open-source community is built around the ideals of sharing the burden: I give you my code, you improve it, you share that with everybody all the same.
 This axiom defines the spirit of this community and it is represented, legally, in the form of several compatible copyright licenses, the most significant arguably being the [GPL](https://www.gnu.org/licenses/gpl-3.0.en.html), which is the software license Linux and its GNU commands use.

-I mention this specifically, because the ideals and mechanism are so well-established: share and share-alike, and the copyright license respectively.
+I mention this specifically because the ideals and mechanism are so well-established: share and share-alike, and the copyright license respectively.
 The  solution, then, is to do the same, but imbue another set of ideals: ethics or morality.
 The community simply creates a software license that has an added set of constraints, much like the existing "you must share changes," stating something like, "you must do no harm."
 A type of hippocratic-inspired contract between coder and user.